jolnk/dots/README.md

  Both prompts use:

-- Blue for the current directory
+- Default blue for the current directory
-- White for the `λ` prompt symbol
+- Default white for the `λ` prompt symbol
 - Default terminal foreground for typed commands